I served this Glazed Salmon with Fruit Salsa for Ash Wednesday to rave reviews from the picky hubby. Simple, easy and elegant! Can’t beat that!

 It was through serendipity that I’ve become friends with a lovely food blogger in town.
 I’ve mentioned Kate from the blog Kate’s Kitchen before.
 Since meeting online, I’ve been to one of her fabulous parties, gone out to dinner with her and her hilarious hubby, run into her around town, and enjoyed cooking some of her fabulous recipes.
-She raved about this glazed salmon, and I’d been waiting for a rare rain-free evening this spring to fire up the grill.
+She raved about this glazed salmon, and I’d been waiting for a rare rain-free evening this spring to fire up the grill and make her Glazed Salmon with Fruit Salsa.

 This was an easy peasy meal.
 A simple mixture of soy, Dijon and lemon juice was mixed for the marinade.
 Once the salmon had rested in the concoction for about a half hour, I removed it and glazed each slice with a scant tablespoon of orange marmalade.
 I love grilling my seafood, but if the weather isn’t cooperating, it’s a snap to prepare in the oven, too.
 The most complicated part of the salsa is the time it takes to chop all the components.
 Adjust the heat by scaling back the red pepper flakes if desired.